Who We Are

 Cover South Carolina seeks to increase access to healthcare to improve the productivity of the workforce.

-With expanded Medicaid coverage, South Carolina would experience substantial economic and job growth across all 46 counties in our state – urban and rural, from the Upstate to the Lowcountry.
+By covering working South Carolinians are in the coverage gap, South Carolina would experience substantial economic and job growth across all 46 counties in our state – urban and rural, from the Upstate to the Lowcountry.

 CoverSC